-one-day public presentation of an ongoing project Who is Adrian Lister? or I know I rock, but I’m not made of stone, by Adrijana Gvozdenović + deep space experience by MNEMOSYL
+an exhibition accompanied with artist publication for a third episode of an ongoing project Who is Adrian Lister? or I know I rock, but I’m not made of stone, by Adrijana Gvozdenović + deep space experience by MNEMOSYL (performance), 2017.

 Adrian Lister is positioned as a statue of an artist, liberated from social influences, gender, ethnic problems and everyday routine.
 This artistic apprehension is developing into a range of outputs, combined in presentations and in publications that are a compounded documentation of an artistic research.

-The third publication of a project I know I rock, but I’m not made of stone deals with the notion of artificial, the real and natural shaped and shifted through the language.
+The third publication of a project is titled I know I rock, but I’m not made of stone deals with the notion of artificial, the real and natural shaped and shifted through the language.

 The publication was produced in the frame of the Artist in residence program from Luxembourg Ministry of Culture.